ymuv1/QuantumOptics.jl/docs/source/states.rst

 States and Operators
 ====================

 Here we will give a brief overview over the operations that are available for states and operators.
-All states and operators are defined on a basis, such as for example the :jl:func:`FockBasis`.
+All states and operators are defined on a basis, such as for example the :jl:type:`FockBasis`.
 For a full list of implemented bases and their predefined states and operators please refer to :ref:`Quantumsystems <section-quantumsystems>`.
 More details on the different types of operators can be found in :ref:`Operators <section-operators-detail>`.

 .. _section-states: